2022 Commonwealth Games: Medal table

+On 14 July 2023, the Nigerian team was disqualified as winners of the women's 4x100 metre relay in athletics as Nzubechi Grace Nwokocha was found in violation of anti-doping measures.
+This promoted England to gold, Jamaica to silver, and Australia were awarded bronze.

 Podium sweeps

 The podium sweeps, in which a single CGA won all the available medals in an event, were:

 Marketing

 Emblem

 The official emblem was unveiled on 27 July 2019 at Centenary Square during the Commonwealth Social festival.
 It was designed by local agency RBL, based in Royal Leamington Spa, and is a jagged, triangular "B" shape formed by blue-yellow gradient lines representing the key venues of the Games in the West Midlands.
 The emblem is also the first to use the new branding for the CGF, as "Commonwealth Sport".
 It received a mainly positive reaction from locals in the city and on social media and some compared it to the emblem for the 2012 Summer Olympics and Paralympics.

 Sponsors

-The official partners of the 2022 Commonwealth Games were Longines, University of Birmingham, E.ON, Chase, Severn Trent and Dettol.
+The official sponsors of the 2022 Commonwealth Games were Longines, University of Birmingham, E.ON, Chase, Severn Trent and Reckitt.

 Mascot

 The official mascot for the Birmingham 2022 Commonwealth Games is Perry, a multi-coloured bull.
 Perry is named after an area of Birmingham, Perry Barr, within which Perry Park and the main athletics stadium, the Alexander Stadium, are located.
 The bull has a long history with being a symbol of Birmingham, and was positively received by the public on launch.
 Perry was designed by ten-year-old Emma Lou from Bolton.
+Perry was reproduced in coloured willow in a Birmingham 2022 display commemorating the games at the Chelsea Flower Show in 2022.